Let's ReVillage Our City.

 Families are asked to commit to a minimum 3-month participation in the program.
 Tuition is a flat rate of $350.00 each month, paid by the 15th. **If tuition is a hardship, you may qualify for a full scholarship through Baby Promise, click here for more information and to see if you are eligible.**

 Families giving time at the center is integral to our program.
-In order to create an atmosphere of community and belonging for our children and ourselves, as well as keep our tuition costs low, we require a family representative to "give" time by supporting our facilitators a total of 8 hours per month.
+In order to create an atmosphere of community and belonging for our children and ourselves, as well as keep our tuition costs low, we require a family representative to "give time" in our center as teachers' aides for total of 8 hours per month.

 Family Engagement & Required Training

-All family representatives who will give time at the center, must complete a background check and have their fingerprint clearance card in order to give time.
+All family representatives and volunteers who will give time at the center must complete a background check and have their fingerprint clearance card in order to give time.